What is an Accredited College?

 National accreditation is newer.
 Professional schools and trade schools are often nationally accredited by large organizations that oversee their quality.
 The U.S. Department of Education maintains a list of organizations that are authorized to offer national accreditation.

-So, if you’re going to school to become a nurse, medical assistant, occupational therapy assistant, or dental laboratory technician do you go to a nationally or regionally accredited school?
+So, if you’re going to school to become a nurse or occupational therapy assistant do you go to a nationally or regionally accredited school?
 It’s complicated.
 Schools for specialized occupations like lawyers, dentists, or nurses are accredited by entities that oversee that specific field.
 You might have heard of national or state bar organizations for lawyers.
 State bars are only one model for self-regulating professions that oversee their members’ education and certification.
 Other jobs have them, too.

 Related resource: 8 Tips for Passing the NCLEX-RN Exam